 The union between the House of Lobkowicz and Roudnice nad Labem vineyards dates to 1603, but the roots of viniculture in Roudnice and viticulture on the nearby slopes are much older.
 Vineyards were growing in the hills over the Elbe River surrounding the town’s Romanesque castle, which had been built by the bishops of Prague in the mid-12th century.

-In mediaeval times, North Bohemia was one the region’s cradles of wine growing and production.
+In medieval times, North Bohemia was one the region’s cradles of wine growing and production.
 King Charles IV made a significant contribution to the development of wine growing not only by bringing Burgundy clones to the Czech lands, but primarily by ordering extensive vineyard planting.
 The size of the area covered by vineyards during his reign was never to be exceeded again.
 While Charles IV was King, Roudnice blossomed under the administration of the Prague bishops.
 The town continued to cultivate grapes and produce wine, even after Roudnice Castle passed into secular hands.
-The oldest preserved bookkeeping record dates from 1583, when Roudnice was held by the Rosenberg family, and details the sizes of the grape harvest and wine inventory in the castle cellars.
+The oldest preserved book keeping record dates from 1583, when Roudnice was held by the Rosenberg family, and details the sizes of the grape harvest and wine inventory in the castle cellars.
 The list includes Sovice vineyard, which the Lobkowicz Roudnice Winery continues to cultivate to this day.

 Lobkowicz Roudnice Winery was founded in 1603, when Polyxena of Pernstein (1566–1642), the owner of Roudnice Castle and the adjacent land, married Zdeněk Vojtěch, the first Prince of Lobkowicz (1568–1628).
-The vineyard can boast over 400 years of winemaking history under the flag of the House of Lobkowicz.
+The vineyard can boasts over 400 years of winemaking history under the flag of the House of Lobkowicz.
 During World War II and the subsequent communist regime, ties with the rightful owners were severed for several decades, but wine production continued.

 Over the centuries, Roudnice wine has built an excellent reputation due to its inimitable taste and character.
 The wine has received numerous gold medals at various Czech and international competitions and earned the attention of wine connoisseurs around the world.